-- 6.11 The presented reserve position does include use of the risk based reserves to achieve a balanced budget for 2022/23 and 2023/24 based on current assumptions. £0.786m use of the In-Year Savings reserve is proposed for 2022/23, and £2.629m for 2023/24.
-Further changes to the position by the end of the budget process, will be adjusted through the risk based reserves. - 6.12 The Planned Revenue Spending group of reserves contains key reserves to highlight which are used to fund projects and initiatives to support the delivery of the Strategic Plan.
+6.11 The presented reserves position does include use of the risk based reserves to achieve a balanced budget for 2022/23 and 2023/24 based on current assumptions. £0.904m use of the In-Year Savings reserve is proposed for 2022/23, and £1.347m for 2023/24.
+Further changes to the position by the end of the budget process, will be adjusted through the risk based reserves.
+A summary of Reserve balances is provided below and is supported in more detail by Appendix A7.

+6.12 The Planned Revenue Spending group of reserves contains key reserves to highlight which are used to fund projects and initiatives to support the delivery of the Strategic Plan.
 These are set out in the table below and currently show balances declining with no further contributions to increase available funds over the current MTFS.